Quasi-normal modes and absorption section from regular black holes immersed in perfect fluid dark matter: Introduction

 \section{Introduction}

-Estimates indicate that the universe is composed of approximately $ 68 \% $ dark energy, $ 27 \%$ dark matter, and only $5 \%$ baryonic (ordinary) matter \cite{Planck:2013nga} \cite{Planck:2013pxb}.
+Estimates indicate that the universe is composed of approximately $ 68 \% $ dark energy, $ 27 \%$ dark matter, and only $5 \%$ baryonic (ordinary) matter \cite{Planck:2018vyg} \cite{Planck:2019nip}.
 As black holes are recognized as fundamental constituents of the universe, the study of their interaction and coexistence with dark matter and dark energy has become an area of considerable interest in theoretical and observational physics.

-A notable contribution in this direction is the model proposed by Kiselev \cite{Kiselev:2002dx}, which describes black hole solutions surrounded by dark energy.
-Within this framework, various types of black holes have been extensively analyzed \cite{Ghaderi:2017wvl} \cite{Pedraza:2020uuy} \cite{Saleh:2018hba}, leading to a deeper understanding of the influence of dark energy on black hole geometry and dynamics.
+A notable contribution in this direction is the model proposed by Kiselev \cite{Kiselev:2002dx}, which describes black hole solutions immersed in dark energy.
+Within this framework, various types of black holes have been extensively analyzed \cite{Ghaderi:2017wvl} \cite{Pedraza:2020uuy} \cite{Saleh:2018hba}, leading to a deeper understanding of the influence of dark energy on black holes geometry and dynamics.

-The earliest evidence supporting the existence of dark matter emerged from the observed flattening of rotation curves in spiral galaxies.
-Expanding on this, Kiselev \cite{Kiselev:2003ah} also introduced a model that considers a spherically symmetric black hole solution immersed in a perfect fluid dark matter (PFDM) environment and studied in \cite{Li:2012zx}.
-This approach has been employed to investigate a range of black hole configurations, for example \cite{Zhang:2020mxi} \cite{Abbas:2023pug} \cite{Anjum:2023axh}.
+On the other hand, the earliest evidence supporting the existence of dark matter emerged from the observed flattening of rotation curves in spiral galaxies.
+Expanding on this, Kiselev \cite{Kiselev:2003ah} also introduced a model that considers a spherically symmetric black hole solution immersed in a Perfect Fluid Dark Matter (PFDM) environment and studied in \cite{Li:2012zx}.
+This approach has been employed to investigate a range of BHs configurations, for example \cite{Zhang:2020mxi} \cite{Abbas:2023pug} \cite{Anjum:2023axh}.
+On the other hand, also models with black holes immersed in dark matter have been studied, for example solutions with dark matter term from pure Weyl gravity without the Einstein term \cite{Konoplya:2025mvj} \cite{Konoplya:2022hbl}.

 As is well known, the study of quasi-normal modes provides valuable insights into the properties of black holes in various scenarios, as these modes are closely related to the parameters that describe the black hole.
-Additionally, analysing quasi-normal modes allows for the determination of oscillation frequencies through the real part, and the assessment of black hole stability via the imaginary part.
+Additionally, analysing quasi-normal modes allows for the determination of oscillation frequencies through the real part, and the assessment of black holes stability via the imaginary part.
 The study of quasi-normal modes in black holes surrounded by dark energy or dark matter has been addressed in several works, such as \cite{Pedraza:2021hzw} \cite{Jusufi:2019ltj} \cite{Xu:2017bpz}.